togald/energyoptinator/README.md

 # Energy-optinator
 This is a framework for running energy simulations for small- and medium-sized energy systems.
 It can be used for larger systems, but those usually require more intricate analysis and behave more dynamically.
-Typicall questions this program can help answer:
+Typical questions this program can help answer:

 - How much solar power should I add to my house?
 - If I change the water temperature my furnace turns on at, is that going to affect its fuel use?